lefuturiste/latex-works/README.md

-# Latex works
+# LaTex works

-These are some latex file that I made during lockdown for my math homeworks.
-This can be useful if you are looking for latex examples.
+These are some LaTex file that I made during lockdown for my math homeworks.
+This can be useful if you are looking for LaTex examples.

 All the source code can be viewed compiled on the overleaf platform: